izzy-robinson/msc-thesis/Bell Nonlocality.md

 :align: center
 ```

 There are several ways to deal with this issue.
 The first is to simply ignore any rounds in which the photon is lost (i.e. postselect only on occasions in which a response is elicited); however this relies on a fair sampling assumption (i.e. the detected events must accurately represent the full set of statistics which would have been collected had the detectors been 100% efficient).
 This assumption is well motivated - after all, why should nature conspire against us to cheat on Bell tests?
-However it is still an assumption worth keeping in mind; to convincingly avoid falling foul of the detection loophole one must force the referee to provide an outcome in every single round of the experiment, even those in which no results are recieved from the players - in such cases the referree should simply make up an answer.
+However it is still an assumption worth keeping in mind because there could be physical factors within the experimental settings which bias the rate of photon loss (e.g. photons with a given polarization may be more likely to get lost in the optical fibre); to convincingly avoid falling foul of the detection loophole one must force the referee to provide an outcome in every single round of the experiment, even those in which no results are recieved from the players - in such cases the referree should simply make up an answer.

 - **The Locality Loophole**